lalligagger/lalligagger.github.io/_sources/index.md

 While, as the domain indicates, my primary focus is building optics for use in space I’ve been lucky to engage with all aspects of remote sensing applications.
 I sincerely believe that this field has the potential to satisfy important personal requirement of mine: leaving the planet a little bit better than my generation found it.

-I’m also fortunate to be enjoying a brief sabbatical at Hydrosat and have time for side projects, and will be thinking about our global/(Unless otherwise noted, I will stick to what I know and discuss things from my Seattle-area bubble of the increasingly globalized space industry.) team as we all celebrate Earth Day.
+I’m also fortunate to be enjoying a brief sabbatical at Hydrosat and have time for side projects, and will be thinking about our global[^1] team as we all celebrate Earth Day.
 Here are couple of videos I’ve found helpful recently in connecting the dots between the technology and the impact it generates:

+[^1]:Unless otherwise noted, I will stick to what I know and discuss things from my Seattle-area bubble of the increasingly globalized space industry.

 * Dr. Josh Fisher: [The Fate of the Terrestrial Biosphere](https://www.youtube.com/watch?v=YUKJZN-fZ6k)
 * Dr. Chris Boshuizen: [SmallSat Symposium Keynote](https://news.satnews.com/2022/02/05/dr-chris-boshuizen-keynote-smallsat-symposium-2022/)